ysndr/MSc-Thesis/chapter/background.md

 ### Configuration *Programming* Languages

-Despite the above-mentioned formats being simple to parse and widely supported [@json], their static nature rules out any dynamic content such as generated fields, functions and the possibility to factorize and reuse.
+Despite the above-mentioned formats being simple to parse and widely supported [@charollaisECMA4042ndEdition2017], their static nature rules out any dynamic content such as generated fields, functions and the possibility to factorize and reuse.
-Moreover, content validation has to be developed separately, which led to the design of complementary schema specification languages like json-schema [@json-schema] or XSD [@xsd].
+Moreover, content validation has to be developed separately, which led to the design of complementary schema specification languages like json-schema [@pezoaFoundationsJSONSchema2016] or XSD [@w3cW3CXMLSchema].

 These qualities require an evaluated language.
 In fact, some applications make heavy use of config files written in the native programming language which gives them access to language features and existing analysis tools.
-Examples include JavaScript frameworks such as webpack [@webpack] or Vue [@vue] and python package management using `setuptools`[@setuptools].
+Examples include JavaScript frameworks such as webpack [@Webpacka] or Vue [@macraeVueJsRunning2018] and python package management using `setuptools`[@martelliDistributingExtensionsPrograms].
 Yet, the versatility of general purpose languages poses new security risks if used in this context as configurations could now contain malicious code requiring additional verification.
 Beyond this, not all languages serve as a configuration language, e.g. compiled languages.

 However, for particularly complex applications, both advanced features and language independence are desirable.
 Alternatively to using high level general purpose languages, this demand is addressed by domain specific languages (DSL).
-Dhall [@dhall], Cue [@cue] or jsonnet [@jsonnet] are such domain specific languages, that offer varying support for string interpolation, (strict) typing, functions and validation.
+Dhall [@DhallConfigurationLanguage], Cue [@CUE] or jsonnet [@JsonnetDataTemplating] are such domain specific languages, that offer varying support for string interpolation, (strict) typing, functions and validation.
 Most of these languages are used as a templating system which means a configuration file in a more portable format is generated using an evaluation of the more expressive configuration source.
 The added expressiveness manifests in the ability to evaluate expression and the availability of imports, variables and functions.
 These features allow to refactor and simplify repetitive configuration files.